 Founding Freedoms Essay and Playwriting Contest

-The National Constitution Center is proud to host the Founding Freedoms Essay and Playwriting Contest, a new program designed to increase awareness of the rights set forth in the United States Constitution and other founding documents, and to engage students to think creatively about our nation's great history.
+The National Constitution Center is proud to host the Founding Freedoms Essay and Playwriting Contest, a new program designed to increase awareness of the rights set forth in the United States Constitution, the Bill of Rights and Declaration of Independenceand to engage students to think creatively about our nation's great history, the Constitution and protecting individual freedom.

-Students in the 6th, 8th, and 12th grades are encouraged to participate by submitting an essay that responds to a grade-specific prompt.
+Students in each of the 6th, 8th, and 12th grades are encouraged to participate by submitting an essay that responds to a grade-specific prompt.
 12th-grade students also have the option of writing a play that, if chosen as the winning submission, will be performed live at the Constitution Center by professional actors.
 This contest is currently open to students from the Delaware Valley region in public, private, and parochial schools, as well as registered home-study programs.
 The Center will expand the contest to the Mid-Atlantic region in 2015 and to the entire country in 2016.
-Essays and plays will be judged for historical accuracy, adherence to the topic, creativity, organization of materials, interest, originality, spelling, grammar, punctuation and neatness.
+Essays and plays will be judged for historical accuracy, adherence to the topic, creativity, organization of materials, citations, interest, originality, spelling, grammar, punctuation and neatness.
+Essays should have an introduction, body and conclusion with arguments clearly supported.

 Essay and Playwriting Contest Timeline: